georginskaya/Small-JS-Projects/README.md

 This repository contains my small js projects most of which were completed for learning purposes.

 Open the folders to view the code and check out the preview here:
+<h2>OpenAI: Questions Generator</h2>
+This simple app was  built by integratiing and OpenAI API and asynchronous JS.
+It generates meaningful questions for couples to ask each other

 <h2>RoboHash Generator</h2>
 Built with asynchronous JS function and RoboHash API, this webpage enables you to generate robots, monster and cats images.